 Your school instruments will typically need some maintenance and service each year, and will sometimes need emergency repairs.
-Most directors send their school instruments to the shop for regular maintenance and repair as soon as the band's schedule allows, usually at the beginning of the summer or at the end of marching season.
-This way they avoid the inevitable fall rush in band repair shops, and they can be sure their instruments will be ready for the next season.
+Most directors send their school instruments to the shop for regular maintenance and repair as soon as the ensemble's schedule allows, usually at the beginning of the summer or at the end of marching season.
+This way, they avoid the inevitable fall rush in repair shops, and they can be sure their instruments will be ready for the next season.

 Except during the few weeks at the beginning of the school year, the Amro repair shop can usually do minor repairs in less than 24 hours, and more involved repairs within a few days.
 The Amro shop stocks one of the largest inventories of parts in the South so parts delays are minimized.

 If you have a repair that you need quickly, please let the technicians know and they can usually accommodate it.
-Sometimes they'll be able to do it while you wait.
-If you don't see the technicians often enough for them to know you, be sure to introduce yourself and let them know you're a band director.
-Band directors are VIPs at Amro.
+Sometimes, they'll be able to do it while you wait.
+If you don't see the technicians often enough for them to know you, be sure to introduce yourself and let them know you're a director.
+Band and orchestra directors are VIPs at Amro.

 When you send an instrument to the shop for repairs, give the technicians an idea of how much work you'd like done.
 Some directors like to have everything done including preventative maintenance; others like only the minimum work done to get the instrument playing again.
 The technicians are willing to do whatever work you'd like and will understand budget constraints and special circumstances.
 Often, though, they have too little information and instructions on the repair tag and have to guess at how much the director would like done.
 If they do less, the director will be disappointed that the instrument wasn't fixed completely; if they do more, the director will be disappointed that the charges were more than expected.
 Useful instructions include "maximum playing condition", "playing condition", or "minimum playing condition."